martijnblankestijn/filewatch-2-sqs/readme.md

 This will capture all configuration detected in the directory native-config.
 This configuration (jni-config.json, proxy-config.json, reflect-config.json and resource-config.json) is already stored in `src/main/resources/` under `META-INF/native-image`.

+## Configuration and creation of the Graal native image with Gradle
+Execute `./gradlew nativeImage`.

-## Configuration and creation of the Graal native image
+## Configuration and creation of the Graal native image with scripts
 Next to the configuration mentioned above, the`native-image.properties` configures how the native-image will be compiled.